OpenFreeEnergy/openfe/docs/guide/setup/chemical_systems_and_thermodynamic_cycles.rst

 2. components can be reused to compose different systems.
 3. :class:`.Protocol`\s can have component-specific behavior.
 E.g. different force fields for each component.

-When dealing with membrane-protein systems, the :class:`.ProteinComponent` is replaced by a :class:`.ProteinMembraneComponent`, which is already explicitly solvated.
+When dealing with membrane-protein systems, the protein is represented using an explicitly solvated :class:`.ProteinMembraneComponent` instead of a :class:`.ProteinComponent`.

 The :class:`.ProteinMembraneComponent` requires periodic box vectors to define the simulation box.
 There are several ways to provide these vectors:

 1. CRYST record in the PDB file

    If the PDB file includes a CRYST record, OpenMM can automatically read the box vectors from it.

 2. Manually specifying box vectors

    Box vectors can be provided explicitly in OpenMM format.

 3. Inferring from atomic positions

    Box vectors can be estimated from the atomic coordinates in the PDB file.

    Caveat: This approach can be inaccurate if the PDB comes from a previous simulation and some atoms are positioned in periodic images.

-In membrane-protein systems, no further solvation of the complex system is done in the protocol, meaning:
+In membrane-protein systems, no further solvation of the complex system is performed by the protocol.
+This means:

 * In the :class:`.RelativeHybridTopologyProtocol`, a separate :class:`.SolventComponent` for the complex leg is not required.
-The :class:`.ChemicalSystem` of the complex end states consists of the :class:`.ProteinMembraneComponent`, the ligand (and optionally cofactors) as :class:`.SmallMoleculeComponent`\s.
+The :class:`.ChemicalSystem` for the complex end states consists of the :class:`.ProteinMembraneComponent` and the ligand (and optionally cofactors) as :class:`.SmallMoleculeComponent`\s.
 * In contrast, in the :class:`.SepTopProtocol` or :class:`.AbsoluteBindingProtocol`, a :class:`.SolventComponent` is still
-  needed because the :class:`.ChemicalSystem` represents both the complex and solvent legs.
-The :class:`.SolventComponent` is then only used for solvating the solvent leg of the transformation.
+  needed because the :class:`.ChemicalSystem` represents both complex and solvent legs.
+The :class:`.SolventComponent` is then only used to solvate the solvent leg of the transformation.

 Thermodynamic Cycles